CianDaly/Game-Review-App/README.md

 ## Independent learning.

  Researched how to build and deploy my app to a domain on the internet.
-The app is hosted and deployed on Surge,
+The app is hosted and deployed on Surge, the url is: gamebunker.surge.sh.

 [main]: ./images/mainView.png
 [comments]: ./images/commentPage.png
 [detail]: ./images/detail.png
 [stories]: ./images/storybook.png
+[signup]: ./images/signup.png
+[login]: ./images/login.png